Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Motivating example

 Random Walk Metropolis (RWM) is one of the simplest and most widely used forms of MCMC.
 When applied to an ODE model like that for the repressilator above, it involves many steps of the form in Algorithm \ref{alg:mcmc}.
 In words, a random change to the parameter values is made (drawn from a normal distribution in the example shown), the posterior is evaluated (which involves integrating the ODEs), and the step is accepted with probability

 where \(\mathbf k_{i}\) are the current parameter values and \(\mathbf k_{i + 1}\) are the perturbed parameter values.

-In principle, RWM provides an unbiased estimate of the target distribution when run for a sufficiently large number of steps; in practice, this number may be intractably large owing to multimodality and distribution asymmetry, as discussed above.
+In principle, RWM provides an unbiased estimate of the target distribution when run for a sufficiently large number of steps; in practice, this number may be intractably large because the distribution may be multimodal and poorly scaled, as discussed above.
 There are many ways to improve the performance of MCMC, but, in the absence of a closed form expression for the likelihood, the operations in step \ref{likelihood_calculation} of Algorithm \ref{alg:mcmc} are unavoidable and usually constitute the bulk of the computational cost.
 Therefore, we can improve the performance of any MCMC algorithm by reducing the total amount of effort spent on step \ref{likelihood_calculation}, through reducing either the cost of evaluating the likelihood or the number of likelihood evaluations required to generate independent samples from \(\pi(\mathbf{k}|\mathbf x)\).
 Our method accomplishes both of these.